OofieTheNoob/Vs-Sonc/README.md

 A mod that has you battle the ULTIMATE DESTROYER OF WORLDS, SONC/j

-this mod is built off of YoshiCrafter Engine.

 ## Credits
 * crusty - mod owner and animator (originally coded the title screen)
 * oofie - coder